Man accused in Salmon Arm 7-Eleven fire sentenced for bail breach - Revelstoke Review

-The man accused of setting fire to the 7-Eleven store in Salmon Arm has been sentenced regarding a breach of his bail conditions.
+The man accused of setting fire to the 7-Eleven store in Salmon Arm was sentenced regarding a breach of his bail conditions.

 Kenneth Robert LaForge, born in 1980, was found guilty in Provincial Court in Salmon Arm on July 6 of breaching a bail condition and was sentenced to one day in jail.